 New Zealand was the place on this trip that we were both most excited about.
-We devoted almost a month to the country, and it still wasn’t enough!
+We devoted one month to the country, and it still wasn’t enough!
 New Zealand surpassed every expectation with breathtakingly beautiful scenery, interesting wildlife, and extremely nice people.
 Since we found others’ blogs so helpful in our research of New Zealand, we wanted to share where we went.
-So below is our complete New Zealand itinerary.
-Click on any of the links for more information.
+So below is our complete one month New Zealand itinerary.
+Click on any of the links for more information like things to do and where to stay.

 A few notes for context:

-- We wanted to see both North and South Islands.
+- We wanted to see both the North and South Islands of New Zealand.

 - We rented a car, not a campervan.